-Since 2015, we’ve been supporting companies in their diversity and inclusion journey with our Diversity and Inclusion Survey, created in partnership with Paradigm.
-To date, over 165 organizations from North America, Latin America, Europe, Oceania, Asia, and the Middle East from a range of industries including Technology, Non-Profit, Education, Media and Professional Services have used the Diversity and Inclusion Survey to collect feedback through the Culture Amp platform.
+Since 2015, we've supported companies in their diversity and inclusion journey with our Diversity and Inclusion Survey, created in partnership with Paradigm.
+Over 165 organizations from North America, Latin America, Europe, Oceania, Asia, and the Middle East from various industries, including Technology, Non-Profit, Education, Media, and Professional Services, have used the Diversity and Inclusion Survey to collect feedback through the Culture Amp platform.

-This year, we’re thrilled to offer our Diversity and Inclusion Starter Kit, which includes free access to the survey, powerful reporting, recommendations to drive change, and training to help guide you.
-In addition, we’re proud to bring you our 2019 Workplace Diversity, Inclusion and Intersectionality Report which provides deeper insights around the makeup of our workforce and the employee experience across different demographics.
+This year, we're thrilled to offer our Diversity and Inclusion Starter Kit, which includes free access to the survey, powerful reporting, recommendations to drive change, and training to help guide you.
+In addition, we're proud to bring you our 2019 Workplace Diversity, Inclusion, and Intersectionality Report, which provides deeper insights into the makeup of our workforce and the employee experience across different demographics.

 We need data with action potential